 We’re sober ourselves and we know what a living hell addiction is for everyone involved.
 We’ve been there and found a way out.
 We’ll show you or your loved one that way with dignity and respect.

-Do You Have Doctors, Nurses & Specially Trained Staff?
+Do You Have Doctors & Specially Trained Staff?

 We absolutely do.
 We’re licensed by the State of Florida and the Florida Department of Children and Families, which require us to have the highest quality medical care available for our clients.

 Not only that, but we take pride in what we do.
-We’ve gone above and beyond by finding the best doctors, nurses, physician assistants, clinicians, etc. and bringing them to our program.
+We’ve gone above and beyond by finding the best doctors and clinicians to incorporate into our program.

 Head over to out staff page to learn more about the incredible treatment team we’ve assembled!